gvSIGAssociation/gvnix/readme.txt

 * Apply our Roo modifications:	git stash pop
 * Save in SVN:					svn commit

 Save in SVN can be done after each git command or only last command.

+Other userful Git commands:

+* Change to master branch:		git checkout master

 Run gvNIX dev
 =============